New Travel Trends: Workation, Revenge Travel, Low Travel…

 Conscious travel

-In the same article by Euronews, Head of Marketing in Contiki, Anna Vine, says they have also noticed that the customers are traveling ‘more meaningfully and consciously than ever before.’
-Apparently, the pandemic has impacted our awareness of the fragility of Mother Nature and humankind.
-So travelers are more and more mindful of the ecological and health-wise aspects when planning their next trips.
+In the same Euronews article, Head of Marketing in Contiki, Anna Vine, says they have also noticed that customers are traveling ‘more meaningfully and consciously than ever before.’
+The pandemic has impacted our awareness of the fragility of Mother Nature and humankind, so travelers are increasingly mindful of ecological and health-wise aspects when planning their next trips.

-This trend is high on the rise now, but the McKinsey CleanSky survey of travelers noted it even before the pandemic.
+This trend is on the rise, but the McKinsey CleanSky survey of travelers noted it even before the pandemic.
 In 2019, 54% were “really worried” about climate change, and 53% said aviation should “definitely become carbon neutral” in the future.

-A lot of people prefer multi-stop journeys.
-However, taking multiple flights to visit different destinations in one trip has become too unpredictable and complicated during the pandemic.
-So they found a way to combat this issue by turning to ‘low travel’.
-They fly to one destination and continue their trip by ‘low travel’ – train, car, bike…
+Many people prefer multi-stop journeys.
+However, taking multiple flights to different destinations in one trip has become too unpredictable and complicated during the pandemic.
+So, they found a way to combat this issue by turning to ‘low travel.’
+They fly to one destination and continue their trip by ‘low travel’—train, car, bike…

 Related: Will Luxury Travel Segment Bounce Back First?